 As a preschool teacher, I try to find a few different ways to teach concepts to children.
 Sometimes I teach them concepts by saying things to them.
 Or I’ll actually do an activity for them and show them physically how to do it.
 Using pictures or visuals is also one of my favorite ways to help children.

 Since all children are different, it’s important to find which way “sticks” or comes more naturally.

-When it comes to potty training, I love to use this visual schedule (available in my store or on Teachers Pay Teachers).
+When it comes to potty training, I love to use this printable visual schedule, which you can find in my store.
 Sometimes it’s just what children need when talking about it and seeing others do it just isn’t cutting it.